markope/crossbarwww/website/crossbario/docs/FAQ-Contributor-Assignment-Agreement.md

 So the dual license does not affect you as an open source user - but without the possibility for dual licensing, we would not have released Crossbar.io as open source.

-# What if I don't own the copyright to the entire code I'm contributing?
+# What if I do not own the copyright to the entire code I am contributing?

 You need to get the owner of the copyright in the other code to also sign a CAA.